msalibian/STAT406/Lecture11/README.md

     ## [1] 36.51097

-To prune we explore the *CP table* returned in the `rpart` object to find the value of the complexity parameter with optimal estimated prediction error:
+To prune we explore the *CP table* returned in the `rpart` object to find the value of the complexity parameter with optimal estimated prediction error.
+The estimated prediction error of each subtree (corresponding to each value of `CP`) is contained in the column `xerror`, and the associated standard deviation is in column `xstd`.
+We would like to find the value of `CP` that yields a corresponding pruned tree with smallest estimated prediction error.
+The function `printcp` shows the CP table corresponding to an `rpart` object:

 ``` r
 printcp(bos.to)